2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 2sxc

-1. ✅ Toolbars Service Improvements:  transport `data` for use in notes etc. ca. 0.5d 2dm
 1. Plan new Metadata Target/Address system using only a string
 1. Major update on dropdowns/selectors
 1. Improve Export-Import Bundles